Socialist Party of Serbia: 2015–present: Minority partner

 Throughout of 2015, it was discussed whether a snap parliamentary election would occur.
 This was confirmed in January 2016, when a parliamentary election was announced to be held in April 2016.
 Following the announcement, PUPS left the SPS–JS coalition and joined the one that was led by SNS, while SPS and JS formalised a coalition with the Greens of Serbia (Zeleni).
 The SPS-led ballot list also included Joška Broz, the leader of the Communist Party and the grandson of Josip Broz Tito.
 This coalition won 29 seats in the National Assembly, 21 out of which were occupied by SPS.
 Following the election, SPS agreed to again serve as a junior member in the SNS-led coalition government, which was inaugurated in August 2016.
 SPS did not take part in the 2017 presidential election and instead it supported Vučić, who ended up winning 56% of the popular vote in the first round of the election.
 His election as president was followed by mass protests.

 At the end of 2018, a series of anti-government protests began and they lasted until March 2020.
 During this period, the opposition Alliance for Serbia announced that it would boycott the 2020 parliamentary elections.
-This led the SPS-led coalition to win 32 seats, despite getting less votes than in the 2016 election.
+This led the SPS-led coalition to win 32 seats, despite getting fewer votes than in the 2016 election.
 SPS offered to continue its cooperation with the SNS-led coalition, which now had 188 out of 250 seats in the National Assembly.
 SPS remained in government with SNS after the election, while Dačić, who had been the first deputy prime minister of Serbia since 2014, became the president of the National Assembly in October 2020.
 Dačić presided over the dialogues to improve election conditions from May to October 2021.
 SPS affirmed its position to continue its support for SNS after these dialogues, while in January 2022, SPS announced that it would support Vučić in the 2022 presidential election.
 In the parliamentary election, SPS took part in a coalition with JS and Zeleni, while it campaigned on greater cooperation with China and Russia.
 It won 31 seats in total, 22 out of which went to SPS, while Vučić won 60% of the popular vote in the presidential election.
 SPS agreed to continue governing with SNS after the election, which led to Dačić being re-appointed as first deputy prime minister in October 2022.